RasaHQ/tutorial-knowledge-base/README.md

     Grakn recommends you to write a `migrate.py` script (see [migration-python](https://dev.grakn.ai/docs/examples/phone-calls-migration-python))
     to load data from csv files into your graph database.
-    Our migration scripts loads the data located in `knowledge_base/data` into the keyspace `banking`.
+    Our migration script loads the data located in `knowledge_base/data` into the keyspace `banking`.

 The graph database is set up and ready to be used.